JetBrains/kotlin-web-site/docs/reference/using-gradle.md

 In order to build Kotlin with Gradle you should [set up the *kotlin-gradle* plugin](#plugin-and-versions), [apply it](#targeting-the-jvm) to your project and [add *kotlin-stdlib* dependencies](#configuring-dependencies).
 Those actions may also be performed automatically in IntelliJ IDEA by invoking the Tools | Kotlin | Configure Kotlin in Project action.

+You can also enable [incremental compilation](#incremental-compilation) to make your builds faster.

 ## Plugin and Versions

 The *kotlin-gradle-plugin* compiles Kotlin sources and modules.